Transition From Developer Control

 In some instances, there are outstanding issues between the developer and the owners at the time of transition.
 Set forth below are the most common transition issues:

 with an engineer to create a punch list of defects, determine the nature and extent of the defects and consider the possible remedies.
-(Examples of construction defects may include: leaky roofs, windows and balconies; stucco cracks; grading and drainage problems; settlement and cracking of foundations; and damaged sidewalks.)
+(Examples of construction defects may include: leaky roofs, windows, and balconies; stucco cracks; grading and drainage problems; settlement and cracking of foundations; and damaged sidewalks.) - Failure to Adequately Fund a Reserve Account: The association’s developer has a fiduciary duty to adequately fund the association’s reserve account.
+The association should consider obtaining a reserve study or advice from a qualified reserve analyst regarding how much money should be/have been in the reserve account and/or general checking account at the time of transition.

 Obtain Advice

-We strongly suggest that a transition committee or the board (post transition) obtain advice from an independent legal counsel who represents community associations (i.e. not the developer’s attorney) regarding any unresolved transition issues prior to the transition or shortly after the transition.
-There are several Arizona laws that affect how long an association has to bring suit against a developer and there is a detailed process an association must follow under Arizona law to bring a legal claim against a developer.
+We strongly suggest that a transition committee or the board (post-transition) obtain advice from an independent legal counsel who represents community associations (i.e. not the developer’s attorney) regarding any unresolved transition issues before the transition or shortly after the transition.
+Several Arizona laws affect how long an association has to bring suit against a developer and there is a detailed process an association must follow under Arizona law to bring a legal claim against a developer.

 A Checklist Of Documents For Transition